5 Ways AI Runs Our Household (So We Don't Have To)

 Every Friday, someone asks “what should we do this weekend?” and the suggestions spiral into an argument.
 Now we tell AI what the weather is, what we did last weekend (so it doesn’t repeat), how much energy we have, and our budget.
 It gives us three options.

-Last month it suggested a geocaching adventure at a local park.
-None of us had tried geocaching before.
+Last month it came back with: (1) a geocaching adventure at a local park, (2) a DIY outdoor scavenger hunt with a prize at the end, and (3) a “build your own mini golf course” in the backyard with cardboard and pool noodles.
+We picked geocaching.
+None of us had tried it before.
 The kids loved it.
 We never would have come up with that on our own.

 The Prompt That Works